ElVit/esphome_components/components/panasonic_heatpump/README.md

 ### Numbers

-All numbers are optional and all default number variables can be applied.
+All numbers are optional and all options from [number component](https://esphome.io/components/number/) can be applied.
 Additionally the options `min_value`, `max_value` and `step` can override the default limits of each set entitiy.
 This is usefull for example for `set5` to `set8` if `direct temperature` is configured instead of `compensation curve` (see `top76` and `top81`).
 Here a list of all supported numbers: